 In this section:

-If you have been sent a Tax Calculation, or P800, showing you have previously underpaid tax, in certain circumstances HM Revenue & Customs (HMRC) may agree not to collect it using 'Extra Statutory Concession A19' (ESC A19).
+If you have been sent a Tax Calculation, or P800, showing you have underpaid tax, in certain circumstances HM Revenue & Customs (HMRC) may agree not to collect it exercising its discretion under 'Extra Statutory Concession A19' (ESC A19).

-ESC A19 only applies to people who owe Income Tax or Capital Gains Tax.
-It does not apply to other taxes.
+ESC A19 only applies to people who owe Income Tax or Capital Gains Tax but under exceptional circumstances HMRC will consider repaying tax you have already paid.

-This guide explains the rules for ESC A19 and how you can ask HMRC to apply it.
+This guide explains the circumstances in which HMRC will apply the Concession and how you can ask for it to be applied.

 On this page:

-HMRC will only agree not to collect an underpayment if the tax is unpaid and all the following circumstances apply:
+HMRC will only agree not to collect the underpaid tax if all the following circumstances apply:

 This means, for example, if you receive a Tax Calculation, or P800, in the 2013 to 2014 tax year showing that you have underpaid tax in the previous tax year (2012 to 2013) then ESC A19 will not apply.

 A tax year runs from 6 April in one year to 5 April in the following year.

-However, in exceptional circumstances, HMRC may consider cases where your underpayment is notified within 12 months of the tax year in which the information was received, subject to certain conditions (see Exceptional Circumstances below).
+However, in exceptional circumstances, HMRC may consider cases where your underpaid tax is notified within 12 months of the tax year in which the information was received, subject to certain conditions (see Exceptional Circumstances below).

-Information that HMRC uses to change your tax code so that you pay the right amount of tax includes:
+Information that HMRC will use to change your tax code so that you pay the right amount of tax includes:

 This is not a full list.